Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Oven Types

-Just as it happens with many other major appliances, there are several types of ovens out there.
-Each one serves a different purpose and might be better suited for a person’s individual needs.
-Before going into the specific considerations when buying a new oven, let’s talk about what each model has to offer.
+Just as it happens with many other major appliances, several types of ovens exist.
+Each serves a different purpose and might be better suited to a person’s needs.
+Before going into the specific considerations of this ovens buying guide, let’s talk about what each model has to offer.

 Range Ovens

-Range ovens are ideal for homes that require versatility, as they combine an oven compartment and a cooktop.
-This all-in-one configuration offers two separate cooking solutions under a single appliance, which can be very useful, especially considering that you can use them both at the same time.
+Range ovens are, in my opinion, ideal for homes that require versatility, as they combine an oven compartment and a cooktop.
+The all-in-one configuration offers two separate cooking solutions under a single appliance, which can be very useful, especially considering that you can use them both at the same time.

 Within the category of range ovens, there are 3 main subdivisions:

 Range ovens are ideal for smaller homes with reduced kitchen spaces, as the integrated design of the appliance provides convenience.
-If you live with 1–2 more people, an average unit like this will do the job just fine.
+If you live with 1–2 more people, an average range oven will do the job just fine.

 Depending on the size and model you go for, you can typically find range ovens that cost anywhere between $400-2,000.